Mohammad-Talaat7/Learning/Canonical - Python and Kubernetes Software Engineer - Data, AI-ML & Analytics.md

 	- I fact I can't as my high school not even have a website on it's own I think the only way to outline it will be the records of the special exams in years 2016, 2017, and 2018 but that's a governmental records I can't access them.

 - ## What sort of high school student were you?
 Outside of class, what were your interests and hobbies?
 What would your high school peers remember you for?
-	- I think I was the nerd guy in the class I had a very little group of friends and didn't really want to expand that group
+	- I think I was the nerd guy in the class I had a very little group of friends and didn't really want to expand that group as I wanted to really focus on getting into a Computer Science College as it was my dream since I was young.
+	- Outside of class I would be either studying or killing time on computer trying to learn a new skill or just playing video games.
+	- My peers would mostly remember me eating in the restaurant in front of our school (I really spent a lot of time in it).